OlofHarrysson/anyfig/README.md

 TODO: Clone this into a github hosted notebook

 ### The basics
-Create a class, decorate & inherit from Anyfig.
-Add config-parameters and its done!
-TODO: Link to decorate
+1. Decorate a class with '@anyfig.config_class'.
+2. Add config-parameters as attributes in the class
+3. Call the 'setup_config' function to instantiate the config object

 ```python
 import anyfig